-It appears the property was renovated and altered more than twenty years ago.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+A wet room has been installed and two outbuildings have been erected.
+These works have been done in the last five years.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-The property is located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+The property is a listed building and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Scotland.
-The front door area has been replaced in recent years with new openings (including french windows) and PVC cladding.

-It is assumed that there is a right of way to the rear of property for maintenance purposes.
-Your conveyancer should advise further.
+Additional accommodation: Larder, study and store.

 Essential Repairs

 None required for mortgage purposes.

-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Estimated cost of essential repairs £

+Retention recommended?
+Yes

+X No Amount £

+Comment on Mortgageability

-Comment on Mortgagea bility Subject to individual lendi mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 125,000 £ 175,000 Yes X No What is the reasonable rangementh Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncv basis? £ here there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Telephone Security Print Code [555137 = 6753]O Electronically signed by:- Colin MacGregor MRICS DM Hall LLP Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 01463 241077 5GH Fax 01463 233627 Report date 4th June 2024
+Subject to individual lending requirements, we would confirm that the property forms suitable securi mortgage loan purposes. ity for normal Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? £ 450,000 £ £ 1,070,000 Yes X No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis?
+Is the property in an area where there is a steady demand for rented accommodation of this type? £ Yes No Declaration

+Signed Security Print Code [628624 = 7335]O Electronically signed by:-

+Surveyor's name Colin MacGregor

+Professional qualifications MRICS

+Company name DM Hall LLP

+Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

+Telephone 01463 241077

+Fax 01463 233627

+Report date 24th May 2024